 Recent Degassing Jobs

-We have recovered hundreds of tons of tank vapors.
-Our process takes tank vapors and turns them into liquid condensate that can be recycled or used as is.
-Unlike thermal oxidizers or IC engines, we do not waste valuable natural resources.
-The PURGIT process condenses tank vapors meeting environmental regulations and the recovered condensate is available for recycling.
-This is the most interesting and sophisticated vapor control device anywhere, it is truly Maximum Available Control Technology.
+PURGIT has recovered hundreds of tons of tank vapor.
+Our process takes tank vapor and recovers it by condensing the vapor to liquid that can be recycled or sold.
+PURGIT does not waste valuable natural resources.
+The PURGIT process condenses tank vapor meeting environmental regulations and the recovered condensate is available for recycling.
+This is the most interesting and sophisticated vapor control device available.
+It is in the category of Best Available Control Technology, but since we have no emissions and we recycle, it is actually Maximum Available Control Technology.

-And another among many: In a job in January of 2010, we degassed a 20,000 bbl tank of butyl acrylate to under 1,000 ppmv in about 7 hours.
-In other January jobs we degassed a 10,000 bbl tank of chloroform in 6 hours and a 150′ dia IFR shore tank in 7 hours and on a tank that is 100,000bbl capacity we recovered 4,959 gallons of natural gasoline.
+Another job among many similar jobs: We degassed a 20,000 bbl tank of butyl acrylate to under 1,000 ppmv in about 7 hours.
+And others: We degassed a 10,000 bbl tank of chloroform in 6 hours and a 150′ dia IFR shore tank in 7 hours and on a tank that is 100,000bbl capacity we recovered 4,959 gallons of natural gasoline.

 And click here if you want to know how much VOC can be in the vapor space of your tank.